aykborstelmann/openroberta-lab/Docker/_README.md

 # Instructions to setup and run the test and prod server using DOCKER container (2020-06-08)

+This text is for *developer* and *maintainer* of the openroberta lab, *not* if you want to run a local server.
+Running a local server is described in our wiki https://jira.iais.fraunhofer.de/wiki/display/ORInfo/Stand+alone+Server.
 This text describes the docker-related scripts, that are used to setup a docker network, create docker images and run docker container of the OpenRoberta lab.
-Exactly these scripts are used to run OpenRoberta's prod and test servers.
+They are used to run OpenRoberta's prod and test servers.
 On every Linux-based machine it should be easy to run our setup.
+Windows 10 should works too, if you are careful with pathes.
 To create an instance of our docker installation, clone the openroberta-lab git and run `./ora.sh new-docker-setup <BASEDIR_MUST_NOT_EXIST>`.
 Follow the instructions from the script.
 From this point use the the administration script `<BASEDIR>/scripts/run.sh` (abbreviated as `RUN`).
 Execute `RUN` without parameters to get a message explaining all commands available.
 You have to